coleberkley/MovieConnect-Backend/README.md

-### Interaction
+### Other User Page

-#### Search for a User
+#### Other User Profile
-- Endpoint: `/api/user/search/`
+- Endpoint: `/api/user/<int:user_id>/profile/`
 - Method: GET
-- Purpose: Search for user(s) given a username
+- Purpose: Get another user's profile data
 - Request Format: Provide user credentials (access token).
-Query params should contain the 'username' field.
+The desired user's id is provided in the url.
+Get this id from searching for a user or from a user list like a friends list.
+- Response Format: Returns the following fields for that user: 'id', 'username', 'bio', 'is_private', 'is_friend'
+- Extra Notes: is_private is true if the user is private, false otherwise. is_friend is true if the user is friends with the signed in user, false otherwise.

+#### Other User Friends List
+- Endpoint: `/api/user/<int:user_id>/friends/`
+- Method: GET
+- Purpose: Get another user's friends list
+- Request Format: Provide user credentials (access token).
+The desired user's id is provided in the url.
-- Response Format: Returns a list of users that contain that username.
-Each user in the list has fields: 'id', 'username'
+- Response Format: Returns a list of users that are friends with the specified user.
+Each user in the list will contain an 'id' and 'username' just like the signed-in user's friends endpoint response.
-- Extra Notes: An example would be `/api/user/search?username=johndoe`.
-Prepare for empty lists as this will signify no results from the search.
+- Extra Notes: This should only be displayed if the user is public and/or friends with the signed in user.

 #### View a User's Rated Movies
-- Endpoint: `user/<int:user_id>/movies/rated/`
+- Endpoint: `/api/user/<int:user_id>/movies/rated/`
 - Method: GET
-- Purpose: If a given user is public or friends with the signed in user, a list of rated movies will return for that other user.
+- Purpose: Get another user's rated movies list.
 - Request Format: Provide user credentials (access token).
-Other user id is specified in the url.
+The desired user's id is provided in the url.
-- Response Format: Returns 404 if user id not found.
-Returns 403 status if user is private.
-If successful, returns 200 status with a list of movies in the response body.
+- Response Format: Returns a 200 status when successful with a list of movies.
 Each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
 - Extra Notes: If the response status is 200 but the list is empty, then the user has not rated any movies.

-#### Retrieve Friends List
-- Endpoint: `/api/friends/`
-- Method: GET
-- Purpose: Retrieves the list of users the signed in user is friends with.
-- Request Format: Provide user credentials (access token).
-- Response Format: Returns a list of users.
-Each user in the list has fields: 'id', 'username'
-- Extra Notes: Prepare for empty lists as this signifies no friends.

 #### Send a Friend Request
 - Endpoint: `/api/send-friend-request/<int:to_user_id>/`